urmilparikh95/Slack-App/README.md

 ## 4. Selenium Testing:
    To support testing of your bot, we will use Selenium to verify that the bot is returning the correct response based on a input message.
+   Pre-requisite: Setup the environment variables in the Run Configurations of Eclipse for user email and password with variable name as SLACK_EMAIL and SLACK_PASSWORD.

 ## 5. Task Tracking: